Journal of the Botanical Research Institute of Texas

 The journal is named for Sida, a genus in the cotton family (Malvaceae).
 The name was chosen by Lloyd H. Shinners because it belongs to a plant group that is found around the world.
 The word sida may come from sid-, one of the Latin words for star.

 Shinners began privately publishing Sida, Contributions to Botany in 1962.
 William F. Mahler, Director Emeritus of BRIT, inherited this journal in 1971 and continued publication through volume 15, 1992.
-Published by BRIT since 1993, the journal continues the twice-yearly, multiple topic format with Barney Lipscomb as Editor-in-Chief and Brooke Best as Editor.
+Published by BRIT since 1993, the journal continues the twice-yearly, multiple topic format with Barney Lipscomb as Editor-in-Chief and Kimberly Shay as Assistant Editor.
 The journal title was changed to Journal of the Botanical Research Institute of Texas (commonly referred to as "JBRIT") in 2007.